 You will need to show the following documents to obtain a Driver’s License or ID Card.
 You must bring these documents to a Driver License Center to obtain your ID Card or information on how to obtain your Driver’s License.

-- A letter of enrollment verification from the International Student Office (ISO) may be required by your state.
+- An Enrollment Verification Letter from the Office of Records and Registration may be required by your state.

 - Your social security card or Form SSA-L676.